unisonweb/unison/unison-src/transcripts/merge.output.md

   Done.
 I've created the alice branch based off of main.

-  Tip: Use `merge /alice /main` to merge your work back into the
+  Tip: To merge your work back into the main branch, first
-       main branch.
+       `switch /main` then `merge2 /alice`

 project/alice> delete.term foo